dan-1d/asyncio/_posts/2020-12-23-adding-bluetooth-apt-x-low-latency-to-am-fm-radio.md

 tags:
 - electronics
 - bluetooth
-title: Hacking Bluetooth Apt-X Low Latency into AM/FM radio
+title: Hacking AM/FM radio to add Bluetooth Apt-X Low Latency
 modified_date: 2020-12-27T00:00:00.000-08:00
 description: Learn how the radio circuitry was modified in a few hours to insert a bluetooth receiver and "source select" switch.